On the Unreasonable Effectiveness of Last-layer Retraining: Neural collapse and implicit bias do not explain LLR

 \paragraph{Results.} If neural collapse plays a significant role in ERM learning a biased classifier prior to LLR, then a collapse in feature variability should be observed during a standard number of ERM training steps.
 We display $\mathcal{NC}_1$ for a ResNet-50 on Waterbirds and CelebA and for a BERT-Base for CivilComments and MultiNLI in Figure \ref{fig:nc1_class_trace}.
 We train on both datasets for much longer than normal and denote the standard number of training steps in the spurious correlations literature~\citep{sagawa2020distributionally, kirichenko2023last} as dotted vertical lines in Figure~\ref{fig:nc1_class_trace}.

-In Figure \ref{fig:nc1_class_trace}, we see that complete neural collapse does not occur on any dataset during the standard number of training steps.
+In Figure \ref{fig:nc1_class_trace}, we do not see strong evidence that neural collapse occurs on any dataset during the standard number of training steps.
 In fact, even after training more than $3\times$ the standard number of steps we still do not see $\mathcal{NC}_1 \to 0$.
 Beyond an initial decrease in the first few epochs of training, $\mathcal{NC}_1$ computed on the training set remains relatively constant and comparable to $\mathcal{NC}_1$ computed on the held-out.
-For all datasets, the gap between $\mathcal{NC}_1$ computed on the training and held-out sets are within an order of magnitude.
+For all datasets, $\mathcal{NC}_1$ computed on the training sets and $\mathcal{NC}_1$ computed on the held-out sets are within an order of magnitude.
 Thus, it is unlikely that neural collapse significantly influences the behavior of the ERM classifier prior to LLR in standard group robustness benchmarks and training protocols.